ogusarenko/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 ### Create a custom profile

-You can specify custom profiles in the `kubelet.customProfiles` section of the MKE configuration file.
+You can specify custom profiles in the `kubelet.customProfiles` section of the `mke4.yaml` configuration file.
 Profiles must each have a unique name, and values can refer to fields in the kubelet configuration file.

 For detail on all possible values, refer to the official Kubernetes documentation [Set Kubelet Parameters Via A Configuration